88888888oleg/route_flutter_bloc/README.md

 If you like the idea of improving the BLoC pattern and want to connect —
 feel free to add me on [LinkedIn](https://www.linkedin.com/in/olegstepanchenko/).

-Let’s share ideas and build better tools for Flutter together!

 ## ☕ Support

 If you find this package useful, you can support the development by buying me a coffee!